rakib38324/Edu-Tach_Server/README.md

     JWT_ACCESS_EXPIRES_IN = 1d
     JWT_ACCESS_SECRET = 9a8de97@#$%^&&*e26fdcfb38f33881
    ```
-7. Run the project with development environment
+7. Run the project with the development environment
    ```
    npm run start:dev
    ```